XXXXPro/CondiLoader/README.md

   new CondiLoader([
 // item1,
 // item2, e.g.:
-{ sel: ".carousel", // if element with class carousel present on the page, block will be processed
+// { sel: ".carousel", // if element with class carousel present on the page, item will be processed
-   js: ["jquery.js","jquery.carousel.js"], // loading jQuery and jQuery carousel plugin
+//   js: ["jquery.js","jquery.carousel.js"], // loading jQuery and jQuery carousel plugin
-   css: "carousel.css",  // loading styles for carousel
+//   css: "carousel.css",  // loading styles for carousel
-   init: ()=>jQuery('.carousel').carousel(), // init function, which will be called after all files are loaded
+//   init: ()=>jQuery('.carousel').carousel(), // init function, which will be called after all files are loaded
-   event: "CarouselLoaded", // event to be triggered after all files will be loaded
+//   event: "CarouselLoaded", // event to be triggered after all files will be loaded
-   name: "Carousel block" // human-readable name of the block to make debugging easier }
+//   name: "Carousel block" // human-readable name of the block to make debugging easier
+// }
   ],{ /* options */ });
 }
 </script>